Tweets and Texts in the Workplace

 Consider the following scenarios: Your employees post comments critical of the employer’s treatment of employees and are looking for support to file a class action suit against the employer; or more common, a posting goes up critical of a supervisor or his/her actions.
 Protected activity?
 You bet!
 An employer who takes action against an employee for these types of posts is likely to run afoul of the NLRA (even if they are not unionized), and disciplinary action may be subject to challenge.

 The NLRA does have some common sense to it however.
 Protected speech is not afforded to mere griping about one issue solely for the benefit of the person making the post.
 The concern must affect the entire group and call for group action.
 Also, although broad, the NLRA protection can be lost where an employee engages in “egregious” conduct.
 Unfortunately, the Board has not set out clear guidelines as to what constitutes egregious conduct, but will consider: (1) The place and (2) subject matter of the discussion, (3) the nature of the employee’s outburst, and (4) whether it was in any way provoked by the employer’s unfair labor practice (illegal conduct).

 The next time an employee posts a derogatory or inflammatory comment about the company, through a social media site, consider whether it involves working terms and conditions of employment and whether it involves concerted conduct before taking any disciplinary steps.
 Just because an employee posts something does not automatically blanket it as protected speech.

-The law firm of Bellas & Wachowski has been advising employers on all types of employment related issues for over 30 years.
+The law firm of Bellas & Wachowski Attorneys at Law has been advising employers on all types of employment related issues for over 30 years.
 Contact us with any labor and employment concerns.